Information Dynamics in a Model with Hilbert Space Fragmentation: Summary and Conclusions

 \section{Summary and Conclusions}

 To summarize, we have obtained a full qualitative and quantitative understanding of entanglement dynamics and operator spreading in the fully frustrated ladder.
 This system is known to exhibit a fragmentation of the Hilbert space into exponentially many disconnected sectors.
-The entropy and OTOC time evolution are strongly affected by this structure, resulting in a violation of the eigenstate thermalization hypothesis.
-The fingerprints of small sectors are periodic oscillations in the entropy and in the OTOC at short distances.
-Fragmentation also affects operator spreading at large scales through the presence of an emergent length scale corresponding to dynamical localization.
-We also investigated the fate of the system with lifted constraints, finding that signatures of the fragmented Hilbert space influence the dynamics of the system at short times.
+The central observation of this work is that large enough fragments thermalize in the sense of obeying the eigenstate thermalization hypothesis but the Hilbert space is exponentially dominated by short chain fragments that are far from thermal.
+The net result is the appearance of periodic oscillations in the entropy and in the OTOC at short distances coming from the simple discrete spectra of very short chain fragments.
+Fragmentation also leads to an emergent length scale and dynamical localization that we clearly observe at intermediate length and time scales in the operator spreading.

+As a corollary, these results apply equally to kinetically constrained or fractonic systems where shattering into exponentially many disconnected subspaces is tied to spatial locality.
+In particular one expects to observe recurrences in the dynamics in such settings though these are are particularly pronounced in our model as the short chain fragments have regular level spacings which also makes it attractive for experimental realizations.
+One also expects to observe localization of information spreading when local fragments are exponentially populous in the space of states.

+Finally, we also investigated the fate of the system with lifted constraints, finding that signatures of the fragmented Hilbert space influence the dynamics of the system at short times.
 For longer times, ETH seems to be restored for any finite detuning $\delta$.

-Even though our analysis was restricted to one particular model, the results we have obtained also apply to kinetically constrained or fractonic systems where shattering into exponentially many disconnected subspaces is tied to spatial locality.
-This is because the origin of the phenomena presented in this work is the existence of decoupled spatially local sectors, common in many models.
-The various recurrences we have seen in the dynamics are particular pronounced when one has regular level spacings, which is fulfilled for our model and which makes it also attractive for experimental realizations.